 Market capitalisation is based on issuer shares and the minimum requirement for the free float of 15%.
 The CAC 40 differs in this respect from other global indices as they seek market-capitalisation where as others such as Nikkei 225 are price weighted indices.
 Market-capitalisation indices are reviewed by the index committee, specifically on the third Friday of September every year.

-The main driver behind the price of an individual stock is supply and demand, economical changes and trends, global and national events.
+The main driver behind the price of an individual stock is supply and demand, economical changes and trends, global and national events, both scheduled, like those appearing in the Economic Calendar and unforseen ones.
 However, changes within the country would be the most influential on that country’s indices.

 Investors are most likely to pay more for the stock if the earning potential is strong and profits are consistent.
 The industry that the company is directly involved in, distributing products or services, needs to have a healthy demand appetite.
 While the current company performance is important, future prospects are looked at in a more serious manner, as investments are generally done for future gains.

 A broad index (like the S&P 500) price usually moves smoother than that of individual shares or sector-specific indices.
 Meaning, investors can benefit from diversification due to the amount of companies listed under the CAC 40.
 Traders are able to then own a few stocks on a major index with committing only a small amount of financial capital.

 A stock index embodies a country’s top companies shares from a particular exchange.
 In this case the CAC 40 (CAC quarante) represents 40 of the largest companies traded on the Euronext Paris Stock Exchange.
 As France is one of the leading economies in Europe, the CAC is the strongest indicator of economic performance.